COMPLAINT PROCEDURE AND QUALITY GUARANTEE

 IV.
 LIABILITY RIGHTS FOR DEFECTIVE GOODS

-1. The moment at which the risk of damage is transferred from the seller to the buyer is the moment of delivery of the goods to the buyer at the agreed place of performance or the moment of delivery to the transport service for transport to the destination.
+- The moment at which the risk of damage is transferred from the seller to the buyer is the moment of delivery of the goods to the buyer at the agreed place of performance or the moment of handing over to the transport service for transport to the destination.

-3. Obvious damage to the goods or their packaging upon delivery must be resolved immediately with the carrier and discrepancies must be recorded in the handover protocol (delivery note).
-The buyer is not obliged to take over the damaged goods from the carrier, but he is obliged to inform the seller immediately of the detected damage.
-If inadequate quantities or obvious surface damage are not resolved as described above, the buyer cannot assert any rights from defective performance.
+- Any apparent damage to the goods or their packaging during delivery must be immediately addressed with the delivery service and discrepancies must be recorded in the handover protocol (delivery note).
+The buyer is not obliged to accept the damaged goods from the carrier and is obliged to inform the Seller of the detected damage without undue delay.
+If quantitative or apparent surface defects are not resolved as stated above, the buyer cannot assert any rights from defective performance.

-4. If the buyer does not inspect the goods upon receipt, he can only claim for defects detectable during this inspection if he proves that the goods already had these defects (e.g. missing accessories) at the time the risk of damage was transferred to the buyer.
+- If the buyer does not inspect the goods upon receipt, he can only claim for defects detectable during this inspection if he proves that the goods already had these defects (e.g. missing accessories) at the time the risk of damage was transferred to the buyer.
 Subsequent claims for incompleteness of the goods or their external damage do not deprive the buyer of the right to file a complaint about the goods.
-However, the seller has the opportunity to prove that this is not a breach of the purchase agreement.
+However, the seller has the opportunity to prove that this is not a breach of the sales contract.

 a) to the delivery of new goods free of defects, unless this is inappropriate with regard to the nature of the defect.
 If the defect only affects part of the item, the buyer can only request the replacement of the defective part with a new part that is normally installed on the claimed chair at the time of the complaint.